 What do I know about getting beyond the beaten track?

-My name’s Steph, and I’m a former English teacher from the United Kingdom.
+My name’s Steph, and I’m a former English teacher turned travel journalist from the United Kingdom.
 When I gave up my career and moved to Bolivia in October 2014, I really had no idea what my purpose of travelling was; all I knew was that I wanted to use my skills as a teacher to support education organisations in South America, and maybe beyond.
 I had a volunteering position lined up with BiblioWorks in Sucre for six months, and then: the world was my oyster.

 I’ve raised money to build a new library; I’ve helped to organise a reading fair for hundreds of young people and their families in Sucre, Bolivia; I’ve been interviewed in Spanish on live Bolivian TV; I’ve taught English lessons, led biology classes and delivered photography workshops (in Spanish), and overall, discovered how volunteering can be meaningful.

 I’ve learned how eye-opening it is working in collaboration with my Bolivian, and now Peruvian colleagues; the cultural differences, the red tape of bureaucracy which you find in whichever country you look; the excitement of being a part of something.

 During this time, I’ve also had ample opportunity to explore Bolivia and Peru; to discover the waiting adventures at my fingertips and learn the hard way about what travelling can sometimes throw at you.
 I’ve wild camped in some of the most incredible destinations; I’ve trekked to cave paintings and dinosaur footprints, along stretches of Bolivian Inca trail and through Patagonia’s most famous national park and I’ve spent four days on a cargo boat travelling into the Amazon Rainforest.